Flexport’s epic plan to build a freight empire with its $110M raise

 Matt Raubacher, a managing director of Wells Fargo Strategic Capital says “While Flexport already had a banking and credit relationship with Wells Fargo, the Strategic Capital group is excited to take the next step and also become an equity investor in this rapidly growing business with an exceptional leadership team.”

-Customers could get their freight financed and forwarded all at once, cutting down their logistical headaches while giving Flexport more….flexibility in how it prices both the shipping and the loans.
+Customers like Ring, Osmo, and Le Tote could get their freight financed and forwarded all at once, cutting down their logistical headaches while giving Flexport more….flexibility in how it prices both the shipping and the loans.
 “It’s pretty sticky.
 If you’re funding your business on the platform, you won’t switch” Petersen says.
 “You could make the loan cheaper because you’re making money with the freight, or offer cheaper freight because you’re making money on the financing.”

 Owning The Warehouses Too